luco2018/Intel-HPC-Container/containers/namd/README.md

 NAMD is a parallel molecular dynamics code designed for high-performance simulation of large biomolecule systems.
 Based on Charm++ parallel objects, NAMD scales to hundreds of cores for typical simulations and beyond 500,000 cores for the largest simulations.
 NAMD uses the popular molecular graphics program VMD for simulation setup and trajectory analysis, but is also file-compatible with AMBER, CHARMM, and X-PLOR.

 NAMD is distributed free of charge with source code.
 You can build NAMD yourself or download binaries for a wide variety of platforms.

-Below are the details of how to get and run NAMD container on Intel Xeon processor E5 family for single and cluster nodes.
+Below are the details of how to get and run NAMD container for best performance on Intel Xeon processor E5 family for single and cluster nodes.

 ***

 > PS: Note that the following prerequisites must be fulfilled before running the container:

    - Intel Xeon processor E5 based system or cluster.
 Cloud or bare metal

    - Singularity must be installed and operational

 See instructions [here](https://github.com/intel/Intel-HPC-Container/wiki/3.-Documentation-running-CSPs)